Design and Technology

 This wide range of Design and Technology experiences the children encounter in the Foundation Stage provides a good basis for future learning in Design and Technology in Key Stages 1 and 2.

-Annually, as a School we take part in Dragon’s Den Week, an inter-School competition to design and make products to sell to raise money for the school.
+Annually, as a School we take part in Dragon’s Den Week, a competition to design and make products to sell to raise money for the school.
 This provides high-quality cross-curricular links, notably in mathematics, English and art, whilst teaching key Design and Technology skills with a real-life outcome.

 Assessment of children's learning in Design and Technology is an ongoing monitoring of children's understanding, knowledge and skills by the class teacher, throughout lessons.
 The children are assessed against the skills set out by the National Curriculum.
 This assessment is then used to inform differentiation, support and challenge required by the children.

-Design and Technology is also monitored by the subject leader throughout the year in the form of book scrutiny, lesson observations, looking at outcomes and pupil interviews to discuss their learning and understanding and establish the impact of the teaching taking place.
+Design and Technology is also monitored by the subject leader throughout the year in the form of planning and book (Learning Journal) scrutiny, lesson observations, looking at outcomes and pupil interviews to discuss pupil’s learning and understanding and establish the impact of the teaching taking place.

 EYFS pupils' progress and attainment is tracked using the Early Learning Goals, informing teachers whether each individual child is below expected, at expected or above expected attainment for their age.

-The Design and Technology Leader is also supported by a School Governor linked to the subject.
+The Design and Technology Leader is supported by a School Governor linked to the subject.

 Impact